 6.3.10 Powers and Authorizations Regarding Digital Property.
-The Trustee may exercise all powers that an absolute owner would have and any other powers appropriate to achieve the proper investment, management, and distribution of: (1) any kind of computing device of mine; (2) any kind of data storage device or medium of mine; (3) any electronically stored information of mine; (4) any user account of mine; and (5) any domain name of mine.
+The Trustee may exercise all powers that an absolute owner (barring deletion of any content.
+The Trustee will have no rights to author or delete any content on any electronic storage medium owned by the Trustor.
+The trustee however will be able to access and use the information to achieve the proper investment, management, and distribution of: (1) any kind of computing device of mine; (2) any kind of data storage device or medium of mine; (3) any electronically stored information of mine; (4) any user account of mine; and (5) any domain name of mine.
 The Trustee may obtain copies of any electronically stored information of mine from any individual or entity that possesses, custodies, or controls that information.
 I hereby authorize any individual or entity that possesses, custodies, or controls any electronically stored information of mine or that provides to me an electronic communication service or remote computing service, whether public or private, to divulge to the Trustee; (1) any electronically stored information of mine; (2) the contents of any communication that is in electronic storage by that service or that is carried or maintained on that service; and (3) any record or other information pertaining to me with respect to that service.
 This authorization is to be construed to be my lawful consent under the Electronic Communications Privacy Act of 1986, as amended; the Computer Fraud and Abuse Act of 1986, as amended; and any other applicable federal or state data privacy law or criminal law.
 The Trustee may employ any consultants or agents to advise or assist the Trustee in decrypting any encrypted electronically stored information of mine or in bypassing, resetting, or recovering any password or other kind of authentication or authorization, and I hereby authorize the Trustee to take any of these actions to access: (1) any kind of computing device of mine; (2) any kind of data storage device or medium of mine; (3) any electronically stored information of mine; and (4) any user account of mine.
 The terms used in this paragraph are to be construed as broadly as possible, and the term “user account” includes without limitation an established relationship between a user and a computing device or between a user and a provider of Internet or other network access, electronic communication services, or remote computing services, whether public or private.

-6.4 Death and Retirement Benefits Payable to Trustee.
-Notwithstanding any contrary provision in this instrument, all death benefits payable to any Trustee under this instrument, including Retirement Account benefits, shall be allocated by my Trustee among the trusts or the beneficiaries under this instrument; provide that all death benefits that are payable to any Trustee of a particular trust under this instrument shall constitute or be added to such trust.
-The receipt by the Trustee of any insurance or other death benefit payable to any trustee under this instrument shall fully discharge the insurer or other payor, and such insurer or payor shall not be responsible for the application or disposition of such proceeds by the Trustee.
-Without limiting the generality of the foregoing, the following special rules shall apply to all Retirement Account benefits allocated or payable to a particular trust under this instrument.

 6.4.1 Provisions Applicable to All Trusts.
 The following provisions shall apply to all trusts administered under this instrument:

 6.4.1.1 Required Minimum Distributions.
 The Trustee shall make all distribution elections permitted under the applicable plan document or Retirement Account agreement in a manner which will ensure that annual distributions from the Retirement Account to the recipient trust will not be less than the amount required under section 401(a)(9) of the Internal Revenue Code.